Bayesian Transfer Learning for Enhanced Estimation and Inference: Theoretical properties

 In this section, we study the theoretical properties of TRADER.
-We demonstrate that by incorporating informative source information, TRADER achieves more accurate posterior concentration around the true coefficients than standard continuous shrinkage priors, effectively mitigating the undercoverage problem in standard continuous shrinkage prior.
-Moreover, when the sources are uninformative, TRADER is robust to prevent negative transfer and covers the standard continuous shrinkage priors as a special case.
+We demonstrate that by incorporating informative source information, TRADER achieves more accurate posterior concentration around the true coefficients than standard continuous shrinkage priors.
+Moreover, when the sources are uninformative, TRADER can prevent negative transfer and covers the standard continuous shrinkage priors as a special case.
+We first impose some common assumptions that follow \cite{song2023nearly}: \begin{assumption} All the covariates are uniformly bounded.
+For simplicity, we assume that $x_{ij} \in [-1,1]$ where $x_{ij}$ denotes the element in the $i$-th row and the $j$-th column of $\Xb^{(0)}$. \end{assumption}